nikolayg/nikgrozev-website/_posts/blog/2015-07-01-reshaping-in-pandas-pivot-pivot-table-stack-and-unstack-explained-with-pictures.md

 **<u>Note</u>** that in this example the pivoted table does not contain any information about the EU column!
-Indeed we can't see those euro symbols anywhere!
-Thus the pivoted table is a simplified version of the original data and only contains information about the columns we specified as parameters to the pivot method.
+Indeed, we can't see those euro symbols anywhere!
+Thus, the pivoted table is a simplified version of the original data and only contains information about the columns we specified as parameters to the pivot method.

 # Pivoting By Multiple Columns